rlaisqls/TIL/데브옵스 DevOps/Monitoring/DeepFlow 논문 요약.md

         <img width="487" alt="image" src="https://github.com/rlaisqls/TIL/assets/81006587/093a9b43-0596-4859-a91d-d60ff4f9923f">

-     - Firstly, DeepFlow associates information captured dur- ing the enter and exit of the same system call by using process IDs and thread IDs.
+     - Firstly, DeepFlow associates information captured during the enter and exit of the same system call by using process IDs and thread IDs.
 The association is predicated on the fact that the kernel can simultaneously handle only one selected system call for a given (𝑃𝑟𝑜𝑐𝑒𝑠𝑠_𝐼𝐷, 𝑇h𝑟𝑒𝑎𝑑_𝐼𝐷)

      - The combined data is referred to as message data, and its type is classified as ingress or egress based on the type of system call captured.
 To decrease the amount of data transferred, we only process the first system call for a message, not the subsequent ones that are used for further data transfers.

-        > For languages such as Golang, DeepFlow moni- tors the creation of coroutines to save the parent-child coroutine relationship in a pseudo-thread structure and performs similar oper- ations.
+        > For languages such as Golang, DeepFlow monitors the creation of coroutines to save the parent-child coroutine relationship in a pseudo-thread structure and performs similar operations.
 DeepFlow temporarily saves the enter parameters in a hash map, retrieves them at exit time, and combines them with the exit parameters.

         > Although deep packet inspection is unavoidable, DeepFlow as an open source project, typically only extracts information from the packet headers and does not examine the sensitive user data primarily located in the payload.